Dobhashi: Influence on Bengali

 The arrival of merchants, traders and missionaries from Arabia, Persia and Turkestan to the Buddhist Pala Empire from as early as the 7th century led to Islamic influence in the modern-day Bengal region.
-Starting with Bakhtiyar Khalji's conquest in the 13th century, the subsequent Muslim expeditions to Bengal greatly encouraged the migratory movements of Muslim Turco-Persians and Arabs, who settled among the native population and greatly influenced the local language.
+After Bakhtiyar Khalji's conquest in the 13th century, subsequent Muslim expeditions to Bengal encouraged the migration of Arabic and Persian-speaking Muslims, who settled among the native population and greatly influenced the local language.
 Thus Bengali derived a large number of words from Persian and Arabic, which then seeped into its literature.
 Bengali was practised and taught culturally among households, and was also promoted and supported by the Muslim dynasties who ruled over Bengal.
 Under the Sultanate of Bengal, Bengali was established as an official language, contrary to previous states which had exclusively favoured Sanskrit, Pali and Persian.

 The 14th-century Bengali Islamic scholar Nur Qutb Alam composed poetry in both Persian and Bengali using only the Persian alphabet.
 The late 14th-century Sultan of Bengal, Ghiyathuddin Azam Shah, Turco-Persian in origin, was a patron of literature and poetry.
 His court poet, Shah Muhammad Saghir, was reportedly the first to use Islamic terminology such as Allah, Rasul and Alim in the native Bengali native script.
 His best known work is Yusuf-Zulekha.
 From as early as the 14th century, the use of Persian loanwords in Bengali literature became common, such as the works of Zainuddin, Syed Sultan, Bahram Khan Abdul Hakim and Heyat Mahmud.
 The influence also reached Bengali Hindu writers too, with medieval authors such as Bipradas Pipilai and the Chandimangal poets implementing a large quantity of loanwords, as well as the courts of Arakan through the likes of Alaol and Daulat Qazi.

 Bharatchandra Ray, referred to the newly common language as "jabônī miśal", meaning Yāvanī-mixed.
 He says:

 This translates to: "The appropriate language for conversation between Mansingh and the Emperor are Arabic, Persian and Hindustani.
 I had studied these languages, and I could use them; but they are difficult for people to understand.
 They lack grace and juice (poetic quality).
 I have chosen, therefore, the Yāvanī-mixed (language)".
 The term "Yāvanī" literally referred to the Greeks, however was later repurposed to indicate Muslims.